Planning Your Catholic Wedding

-The Rite of Marriage does provide several different options for the words of consent (#25); for example, you can memorize the words, or simply respond to questions from the priest or deacon assisting at your marriage.
-The different options are reviewed below.
+The Order of Celebrating Matrimony does provide different options for the words of consent or "vows" as well as how they are said (#96-97), for example, you can memorize the words, or simply respond to questions from the priest or deacon assisting at your marriage.
+The options are reviewed below.

-The vows occur near the beginning of the Rite of Marriage, after a short address by the presider.
-(To view the complete text of the vows in context, see the Text of the Rite of Marriage.)
+The vows occur near the beginning of The Celebration of Matrimony, after a short address by the presider.
+(To view the complete text of the vows in context, see The Order of Celebrating Matrimony.)

-No matter which form you choose, the vows are preceded by the Statement of Intentions.
+No matter which form you choose, the vows are preceded by the Questions before Consent.
 The presider will ask you three questions:

-"(Name) and (name), have you come here freely and without reservation to give yourselves to each other in marriage?"
+"(Name) and (name), have you come here to enter into Marriage without coercion, freely and wholeheartedly?"

-"Will you accept children lovingly from God, and bring them up according to the law of Christ and his Church?"
+"Are you prepared, to accept children lovingly from God and to bring them up according to the law of Christ and his Church?"

-The bride and groom respond "I will" or "yes" (Rite of Marriage #34).
+The bride and groom each respond "I have" or "I am" (Order of Celebrating Matrimony #60).
 Your formal marriage preparation program should explore the significance of these questions, so that your responses will be both honest and meaningful.

-In the United States, couples can choose from two different versions of the Catholic wedding vows.
+In the United States, couples can choose from two different versions of the Catholic wedding vows (The Order of Celebrating Matrimony #62).
 The standard version goes like this:

-Priest (or deacon): Since it is your intention to enter into marriage, join your right hands, and declare your consent before God and his Church.
+Priest (or deacon): Since it is your intention to enter the convenant of Holy Matrimony, join your right hands and declare your consent before God and his Church.

 Groom: I, (name), take you, (name), to be my wife.
-I promise to be true to you in good times and in bad, in sickness and in health.
-I will love you and honor you all the days of my life.
+I promise to be faithful to you in good times and in bad, in sickness and in health, to love you and to honor you all the days of my life.

 Bride: I, (name), take you, (name), to be my husband.
-I promise to be true to you in good times and in bad, in sickness and in health.
-I will love you and honor you all the days of my life.
+I promise to be faithful to you in good times and in bad, in sickness and in health, to love you and to honor you all the days of my life.